Honor a professional you respect, and whose work has made a difference for public relations, by nominating them for a PRSA Individual Award.

 Paul M. Lund Public Service Award

 Named in honor of the late Paul M. Lund, vice president of Public Relations and Employee Communications of AT&T in the early 1970s.
 Mr. Lund was not only an accomplished leader in public relations, but was also a leader in every community of which he was a part, demonstrating an extraordinary commitment to public service.
 The Paul M. Lund Public Service Award is given to a PRSA member whose participation as a volunteer in important public activities has increased the common good and reflected credit on the Society.
-More information, including past recipients.
+Learn More

 Atlas Award for Lifetime Achievement in International Public Relations